christopherchristensen/summaries/sprg/summaries/mds/tavolato01.md

 # Security Requirements

 ## Security
 * Defense of computers against
     * instrusion
     * unauthorized use of resources
     * humans with malicious or criminal intent

 ## Safety
 * Avoiding hazardous situations
 * Alerting the correct systems if situation becomes unsafe
 * Defending humans / environment against malfunctioning systems

 ## Important Notes about Security

-Security
+- Security
     - is not a programming problem only
     - must be considered from the beginning on
     - is relevant in all phases of software development
     - can't be fixed by using special methods / tools
     - can't be seen isolated from deployment / operations

 ## Security vs. Safety
 * No strict borderline between both concepts
 * Security breaches may have serious safety consequences

 ## Perimeter Security
 * Measures to protect external perimeter of a system
     * Access Control
     * Firewalls
     * Anti Virus Software
 * Not sufficient by today's standards (medieval concept of yesterday)

 ## Why is Perimeter Security not sufficient anymore?
 * More applications offer direct access to external users
-* Modern applications often considered to be doors into OS ($$\sim$$ wall)
+* Modern applications often considered to be doors into OS ($\sim$ wall)

 ## Why Perimeter Security often focused on before Insecurities in Software?
 > Bad Practice

 * Secure coding often not considered to be important in the past
-* Often, security professionals $$\neq$$ software developers (full insight into software vulnerabilities missing)
+* Often, security professionals $\neq$ software developers (full insight into software vulnerabilities missing)
 * Functionality often focus of software developers
 * Vendors want quick time to market, often no time for proper security architecture, design and testing
 * Customers used to flaws and regular security updates (patches)
 * Customers can't control software flaws, therefore depend upon perimeter protection

 ## How to Intrusion happens
 1. Infection
 2. Exploit
 3. Payload

 ## Malware
 > **Mal**icious Soft**ware**

 * Software doing something the user / owner of the computer doesn't like
 * Special forms of malware
     * Virus
     * Worm
     * Trojan

 ## Infection
 * How malware gets into system
 * When user trusts a piece of software (with malware)

 ## Exploit
 > "to use something to one's own advantage"

 * Taking advantage of weak points in systems / applications